Choosing between Affinity and Attio for your CRM comes down to five questions:

 Attio approaches CRM from the opposite direction.
 Where Affinity asks "who knows whom?", Attio asks "what does your business need to track, and how can we model that?"

 The platform's custom data model lets teams create objects for anything: partnerships, invoices, subscriptions, marketplace transactions.
-You're not confined to contacts, companies, and deals.
+You are not confined to contacts, companies, and deals.
 With 17 attribute types and unlimited custom objects on the Enterprise plan, Attio gives engineering-driven teams the flexibility to build a CRM that mirrors their actual business rather than forcing their business into someone else's schema.
-G2's CRM Grid Report gives Attio a 4.8/5 for ease of customization.
+Attio earns a 4.8/5 for ease of customization on G2.

 Attio's AI features are substantial for a young platform.
 Ask Attio, powered by models from Anthropic, Google, and OpenAI, lets users search, update, and create records through natural language.
 Call Intelligence records, transcribes, and analyzes meetings within the CRM.
 Workflows include AI blocks for classification, summarization, and research.

-For a 30-person startup that wants to build its own GTM system and has the technical skill to use API integrations where native ones don't exist, Attio is compelling.
+For a 30-person startup that wants to build its own GTM system and has the technical skill to use API integrations where native ones do not exist, Attio is compelling.
 For teams that need sales intelligence, outbound automation, or enterprise-grade reporting, the gaps add up.

 ZoomInfo adds the intelligence layer neither CRM provides

 A CRM records what your team does.
 It tracks deals, logs activities, and moves records through pipelines.
-What it doesn't tell you is what's happening outside your pipeline: which companies are researching solutions like yours, who the decision-makers are, how to reach them, and what signals indicate they're ready to buy.
+What it does not tell you is what is happening outside your pipeline: which companies are researching solutions like yours, who the decision-makers are, how to reach them, and what signals indicate they are ready to buy.

-For execution, GTM Workspace gives sellers one place where prioritized accounts, AI-drafted outreach, and deal intelligence converge.
-Seismic's sales team boosted productivity by 54% and saved 11.5 hours per week.
-Thomson Reuters increased closed-won deals by 40%.
+Seismic's sales team used ZoomInfo to boost productivity by 54% and save 11.5 hours per week.
+Thomson Reuters increased closed-won deals by 40% after deploying ZoomInfo across their GTM motion.

 The data gap is where deals are won and lost